Bangladesh jails owner of building that collapsed in 2013

 - Seahawks 53-man roster projection: Picks getting tougher as cutdown date looms

+If found guilty of murder, Rana could face the death penalty as a police report submitted to the court called the deaths a “mass killing.”

+Initially, the investigators brought charges of culpable homicide against him after the police investigation found that Rana, his staff and the management of the five factories had forced the workers to enter the building the day of the collapse despite their unwillingness to work after the building had developed major cracks the previous day.

-Tuesday’s verdict came after the country’s official corruption watchdog filed a case accusing Rana of earning money beyond known sources and using that money to build Rana Plaza in violation of building laws.
+Tuesday’s verdict came after Bangladesh’s official corruption watchdog filed a case accusing Rana of earning money beyond known sources and using that money to build Rana Plaza in violation of building laws.

 Defense attorneys said Rana would appeal the verdict.